 R.I.P.
-MS Paint (1985-2017)
+MS Paint (1985–2017)

-Bad news for fans of crudely drawn Sonic fan art: MS Paint, the software that came pre-installed on Windows computers and gave you a way to waste time in the school library, won't be around much longer.
+Bad news for fans of crudely drawn Sonic fan art: MS Paint, the software that came preinstalled on Windows computers and gave you a way to waste time in the school library, won't be around much longer.

 As part of the Windows 10 update, Microsoft will stop updating Paint.
 It’s not officially DEAD yet, but it is on the list of programs that will be “deprecated.”
 This means that it's not in active development, and could be removed in future updates.
 For now, you can still use it, and it's not going to be automatically removed from your machine or anything.